Dwarf-Dwarf Interactions Can Both Trigger and Quench Star Formation: Discussion

 We can also make a rough, back of the envelope calculation of the lookback time at which the tidal features seen in the \HI{} of \ugc{} were launched based on their extent and velocity relative to the systemic velocity of \ugc{}.
 Due to the complex dynamics of the dwarf interaction, a hydrodynamic simulation would be necessary to truly place a timescale on the merger interaction, but here we can at least make a rough consistency check of the merger-driven quenching picture.

-The \HI{} tails B1 and B2 are roughly 56\arcsec{} and 72\arcsec{} in extent, which corresponds to 5.8 kpc and 7.5 kpc at the distance of \ugc{}.
+The \HI{} tails B1 and B2 are roughly 56\arcsec{} and 72\arcsec{} in extent, which corresponds to 5.8 kpc and 7.5 kpc at the distance of \ugc{} \rrr{assuming an angular diameter distance of $d_A=21.3$ Mpc based on its recessional velocity of $1500\kms{}$}.
 Their mean velocities, as determined by a geometric mean of the moment one map, are $1520\kms{}$ and $1544\kms{}$, respectively.
-If we simply estimate the creation timescale assuming a constant velocity, we arrive at a launching lookback time of $t_{lb}=280$ Myr and $t_{lb}=160$ Myr for B1 and B2.
+If we simply estimate the creation timescale assuming a constant velocity, we arrive at a launching lookback time of $t_{lb}=280$ Myr and $t_{lb}=160$ Myr for B1 and B2 \rrr{assuming that the transverse velocity is equal to the difference in velocity between the tidal tail and the systemic stellar velocity of \ugc{}}.
 This is consistent with the picture wherein the tidal features were pulled out of the \HI{} reservoir during or shortly after the starburst event, and strengthens the interpretation of a interaction-driven quenching picture for \ugc{}.